Bacon Scallop Lollipops with Honey Sriracha Glaze

 These babies are the ultimate appetizer to get the party started!
 If you’re making it a spread, serve them beside sesame pineapple sausage bites or prosciutto wrapped peaches.

-Scallop lollipops are best enjoyed fresh; you can assemble them ahead of time, store them in an airtight tub, and cook them just before serving.
+Can I make these ahead of time?
+Scallop lollipops are best enjoyed fresh; you can assemble them ahead of time, store them in a covered container, and cook them just before serving.
+It’s best not to reheat scallops, as the texture can become rubbery; once cooked, enjoy them!

 Bacon Scallop Lollipops Recipe